ovelny/amulet/tutorials/personal-debian-setup.md

 ## All done

-Congrats, you have a system you can call home now.
+Congrats, add a wallpaper and you have a system you can call home now.
 Grab a coffee and enjoy.